Gas transfer (or TLco) test

 What’s it used for?

-What happens during the test?
+What happens during a gas transfer test?

-You breathe in air containing very small amounts of helium and carbon monoxide gases.
+You breathe in air containing tiny amounts of helium and carbon monoxide (CO) gases.
 These are completely harmless at the very low levels used.
 You will be asked to take in a big breath through a mouthpiece while wearing a nose clip.
-You then hold your breath for a minimum of 8 seconds and then breathe out steadily into the machine.You will need to do this a few times, with a pause of a few minutes in between.
+You then hold your breath for a minimum of 8 seconds, then breathe out steadily into the machine.You will need to do this a few times, with a pause of a few minutes in between.
 Don’t worry if it takes several attempts to get a reliable reading.

 What will the results look like?

 The gas transfer test tells your doctor how well your lungs can exchange oxygen from the lungs into the blood.
 The results will depend on your age, height, sex and ethnicity as well as the level of haemoglobin in your blood.
 Haemoglobin is the protein in red blood cells that carries oxygen.

 Typically, a gas transfer test will give 3 results: